MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/custom-controls-process.md

 	> [!div class="mx-imgBorder"]
 	> ![Add a  custom control dialog, Definition tab](_img/process/custom-control-add-field-level-control-to-bug.png)

-0. Choose the **Options** tab and fill out the dialog box.
+0. Click the **Options** tab and fill out the dialog box.
 The options you need to specify will depend on the custom control you've selected.

 	For example, here we specify the custom field, Triaged, and indicate the toggle labels to appear on the form.